eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 Now assume all operators are right-associative and without precedence

-The expression grammar supports this with a right-recursive tail that expands the expression on the right-hand-side before applying the operator.
+The expression grammar supports this with a right-recursive tail that expands the expression to the right before applying the operator.

 ```
 expr = number (tail_op expr)?